 Tackle weeds before vines start to run, because later it will be impossible to step among vines without crushing them.
 Mulching soil under vines suppresses weeds and slows moisture evaporation from the soil.
 Of course, if you planted in a black cover, that is already done.

 Water may be the most important variable that you supply; melons need a steady supply.
 Vines are most sensitive to drought during the time between transplanting and when fruits start to form.
 Keep soil consistently moist but not waterlogged, which will kill plants.
 It’s typical for leaves to wilt under midday sun, but they shouldn’t remain wilted into the evening.
 If possible, avoid overhead watering.
-Soaker hoses deliver water directly to the soil, preventing possible spread of fungus diseases on wet foliage.
+Soaker hoses and drip irrigation deliver water directly to the soil, preventing possible spread of fungus diseases on wet foliage.
 If you must use a sprinkler, then water vines very early in the morning so that leaves can dry early, which helps prevent fungus diseases.

 For vines running on the ground, keep fruit from direct contact with soil to prevent rot and protect fruit from pests.
 Place ripening fruit on mulch, upturned coffee cans, or flower pots.
 If large critters such as groundhogs discover your melons, protect ripening fruits by covering them with plastic milk crates or similar boxes weighted down with a few bricks.